ApkimCA/AppliedTextMiningModule3/README.md

     * Build word clouds for all four corpora.

 1. Work through the notebook, performing the steps asked of you.
 Use and extend the code from the chapters of your textbook.

+Assignment Materials:

+* Group Comparison Repository
+* (Optional) M1 Assignment Data.zip

+Deliverables:

+* When you have finished your code, print your notebook as a PDF and upload this document to Blackboard.
+* Commit your code and push the changes to GitHub so your instructor has access to the ipynb notebook file and any other code you create.